sofiabelen/sofiabelen.github.io/_posts/projects/2021-07-09-two-phase-filtration.md

 scheme with a collocated grid, so we switched to an upwind scheme with a staggered grid.

-## What I would do better next time
+## What I Would Do Better Next Time

 - Start writing documentation from the start :)